alephium/docs/docs/full-node/getting-started.md

 ### Start your node

 1. Open search and type in `Terminal` (for Mac or Linux) or `Command Prompt` (for Windows).
-2. In the Terminal/Command Prompt program, run the following command:
+2. In the Terminal/Command Prompt, run the following command:

 ```shell
 > cd $path-to-alephium-stack/mainnet